zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml-fun-on-ADB/oml-notebooks/oml-notebooks.md

 ### Task 2.3: Call the PL/SQL Interpreter and run PL/SQL Scripts

 To call the PL/SQL interpreter and run PL/SQL scripts:
-1. Edit the paragraph rag and type ``%script`` to call the PL/SQL interpreter.
+1. Edit the paragraph tag and type ``%script`` to call the PL/SQL interpreter.
 2. Type the following command and click Run.
 Alternatively, you can press Shift+Enter keys to run the paragraph.

     ```